Troubleshooting CAP Connectivity Issues

 - From the drop-down list, select the protocol.
 The available options are or .

-- To use additional parameters, click Show Additional Test Settings, and in the
+- To use additional parameters, click Show Additional Test Settings, and in the field, enter an option.

 For example, bandwidth.is not displayed when a type is not selected.